• Skip to primary navigation

 What Is Browning Sauce

 The homemade browning sauce is thinner than the store-bought one.
-So if you are using the store-bought sauce, use just ¾ cup as compared to 1 cup of homemade sauce.
+So if you use store-bought sauce, use just ¾ cup compared to 1 cup of homemade sauce.

 Ingredients

-To Marinate The Chicken – You will need chicken bouillon powder, fresh ginger, fresh garlic, fresh thyme, salt, and pepper to marinate the chicken.
+To Marinate The Chicken – To marinate the chicken, you will need chicken bouillon powder, ginger, garlic, thyme, salt, and ground black pepper.

-Adjust the amount of hot sauce depending upon how spicy you want the stew to be.
+Adjust the amount of hot sauce depending on how spicy you want the stew to be.

 Note – Use 1 pound (500 g) if using boneless chicken.

 Transfer the chicken pieces to a large bowl.
-Add 1 teaspoon salt, ½ teaspoon ground black pepper, 1 teaspoon chicken bouillon powder, ½ teaspoon minced ginger, and 1 teaspoon minced garlic to the bowl and mix well with the chicken.
+Add the following ingredients to the bowl and mix well with the chicken.

 Marination ingredients added to a bowl.